City Tree Pruning

 What can I expect when my City tree is being pruned?

 The pruning crew will arrive with multiple pieces of equipment.
 A bucket truck will be used to lift an arborist to the height of the limbs being pruned.
 Depending on the size and spread of the tree, this vehicle may need to be moved during the pruning operation, to allow access at differing angles.
 A second piece of equipment, the chipper, will also be used.
 This equipment pulverizes the woody material removed from your city tree and turns it into wood chips.
 The chipper will dispense the wood chips into the back of an empty truck.
 These wood chips are ultimately used for mulching landscape beds and trees throughout the city.
-Citizens can obtain wood chips at no charge at the Morgan Drop-Off Site, which is open from Memorial Day to early October.
+Citizens can obtain wood chips at no charge at the Morgan Drop-Off Site, which is open the Tuesday after Memorial Day to early October.
 Due to the size and orientation of the equipment, the road may be partially or fully barricaded or coned off to allow a safe working environment for the arborists and to protect citizens.

 Does the City prune private trees?